Beco987/Guild-Wars-2-Macro-Manager/README.md

 <section id="about">

 # About GW2MM
   <p> GW2MM is an automated music player for playing MIDI songs in Guild Wars 2 across multiple player characters.
-It currently supports up to five accounts playing simultaneously.</p>
+It currently supports up to five accounts playing simultaneously, and does not work with Flute, Horn, or Choir Bell.</p>
 </section>

 ### Prerequisites